kiprotect/kb/README.md

 includes but is not limited to texts, images, code and any other assets that are provided as part of this project.

-The original resources are licensed under a [**Creative Commons Attribution-ShareAlike (CC BY-SA)**](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license, which allows commercial and non-commercial use of the resources.
+All original resources that are not software code (see below for that) are licensed under a [**Creative Commons Attribution-ShareAlike (CC BY-SA)**](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license, which allows commercial and non-commercial use of the resources.
 The full text of the license can be viewed on the linked website and is included with this project in [German](https://github.com/DPKit/gdpr-portal/LICENSE-DE) and [English](https://github.com/DPKit/gdpr-portal/LICENSE-DE).
 If you use original resources from this project you need to attribute them to this